height="1" width="1" src="https://www.facebook.com/tr?id=974289589738309&ev=PageView &noscript=1"/

 If your heels hurt when you wake up, if every step feels stabbing or burning, or if walking and standing interferes with your life — our expert team can help.

-At Osteo Health Calgary, we combine shockwave therapy, osteopathic manual therapy, and therapeutic massage to treat both the symptoms and the root causes of your foot pain.
+At Osteo Health Calgary, we have available Osteopathy, Massage, Acupuncture and Shockwave Therapy to treat both the symptoms and the root causes of your foot pain.

 What Is Plantar Fasciitis & Heel Spur Pain?